 Stage 5: Challenge

 Runners who reach the challenge stage of their development have earned a high degree of control over their running and are making mostly good decisions.
-The number-one factor that stops progress at this point in the journey is complacency, or the mistake Fastest Marathon Runners.
+The number-one factor that stops progress at this point in the journey is complacency, or the mistake In my latest book.

-in training, how to sequence work and consistent effort to challenge yourself in ways that keep you moving forward.
+The Chicago Marathon consistent effort to challenge yourself in ways that keep you moving forward.
 One way to make this effort systematic is to pick one to three new things to try in each training cycle.
-Some examples include switching from pace-based training to power-based training, hiring a coach or changing coaches, and incorporating cross-training into your program.
+Some examples include switching from pace-based training to power-based training, How to Be a Better Runner cross-training What Is Marathon Fatigue.

 There is no endpoint to the journey toward mastery.
 Runners who reach this level always believe they can get even better at their sport, and they do so by continuing to challenge themselves in new ways.
 In 25 years of coaching, I’ve seen a lot of runners make remarkable progress toward mastering the sport, and I know you can, too!